-- 11. If it does not already exist, use mkdir to create a folder named bin in the pi user's home folder.
-For example, the full path name should look like /home/pi/bin. - 12.
-Move all the contents of the bin subfolder in the nodepower folder to the bin folder created in step 11.
+- 12. If it does not already exist, use mkdir to create a folder named bin in the pi user's home folder.
+For example, the full path name should look like /home/pi/bin. - 13.
+Move all the contents of the bin subfolder in the nodepower folder to the bin folder created in step 12.
 In most Linux installations the user's bash profile will automatically add the user's bin folder to the command search path.
 If such is the case, then the agent can be started up by simply typing npwAgent.py followed by ENTER.
-For example, typing npwAgent.py -v will launch the agent in verbose debug mode. - 13.
+For example, typing npwAgent.py -v will launch the agent in verbose debug mode. - 14.
 In the user home folder, create a folder named database.
 The full path to this folder should look like /home/pi/database.
 In the bin folder run the python script createPowerRrd.py.
 Running this script creates an empty round robin database file where the agent will periodically store the power data.
 This script should be run once and then kept in a secure place.
-Running it accidentally at some future date will result in total loss of all previously stored data. - 14.
+Running it accidentally at some future date will result in total loss of all previously stored data. - 15.
 In the user's home folder create a folder named log.
+This is where the agent will keep its error logs. - 16.
+Since this system will be running on the Aredn mesh network, you must change the default path to the NTP time server.
+Failure to do this step will assure that your Raspberry Pi will not have the correct system time.
+Acting as superuser (sudo), backup the file letc/systemd/timesync.conf and modify the following line as shown.

-This is where the agent will keep its error logs. - 15.
-For convenience two scripts have been provided to make it easy to turn the agent on and off.
+17. For convenience two scripts have been provided to make it easy to turn the agent on and off.
 The npwstart script starts up the agent and causes all diagnostic output and error messages to be written to a log file in the log folder.
 The npwstop script stops the agent from running.
 Start the NodePower agent by running npwstart.
-Alternatively the npwstart command can be placed in the startup.sh script mentioned in step 8 to automatically start the agent when the host boots up.
+Alternatively the npwstart command can be placed in the startup.sh script mentioned in step 9 to automatically start the agent when the host boots up.